vmware-archive/lobot/README.md

 Your lobot instance should now be up and running.
 You will be able to access your CI server at: http://&lt;your instance address&gt;/ with the username and password you chose during configuration.
 For more information about Jenkins CI, see [http://jenkins-ci.org](http://jenkins-ci.org).

+## Custom Chef Recipes

+If you need to write your own chef recipes to install your project's dependencies, you can add a cookbooks directory to the root of your project.
+Make sure to delete the cookbook_paths section from your lobot.yml (to use the default values), or add ./chef/project-cookbooks to the cookbook_paths section.

+So, to have a bacon recipe, you should have cookbooks/pork/recipes/bacon.rb file in your repository.

 ## Troubleshooting

 Shell access for your instance